Home In "Defense" of the Blue Lock Anime

 The whole point of any of this article isn’t to explain “what happened” to Blue Lock that has a lot of its fans riled up, but to just throw in a couple of cards of nuance to a conversation that otherwise largely seems to lack it.
 Maybe in the future, there will be more known in regard to why the directors have changed without notice and other specific aspects that have contributed to its circumstances, but for now, what we know about Blue Lock is all that we know.

-In any case, the Blue Lock staff, like any other creative staff, are doing their best, and it may not meet certain expectations or standards, but we should recognize why that is while still commending their efforts.
+In any case, the Blue Lock staff, like any other creative staff, are doing their best.
+It may not meet certain expectations or standards, but we should recognize why that is while still commending their efforts.
 Regardless of the product and whether or not we like how it turned out, it’s good to think about art as more than just a product to be consumed, especially if we decide to interact with them critically.

 ©Muneyuki Kaneshiro, Yusuke Nomura, Kodansha / “Blue Lock” Production Committee